rkkhan27/Research-Project-3-with-R/README.md

 # RP-3 with R
-## The Effect of Court-Ordered Hiring Quotas onthe Composition of Police
+## The Effect of Court-Ordered Hiring Quotas on the Composition of Police

 In McCrary’s 2007 AER paper, he argued that the series of court-ordered racial hiring quotas imposed on municipal police